bwRavencl/X-Gamepad/README.md

 At this point the supported button and axis layout is very much dictated by X-pad based on the author's experience.

 #####Instructions:
-In order to install the plugin, place the 'x_pad.xpl' file in your 'X-Plane 10/Resources/plugins' folder.
+In order to install the plugin, place the 'x_pad' folder in your 'X-Plane 10/Resources/plugins' folder.
 After installing the plugin you should start X-Plane and click X-pad's 'Set Default Assignments' menu entry to let X-pad set up X-Plane correctly.
 Please refer to the section 'Default Mappings' below in order to see which changes will be made to your joystick configuration.
 Furthermore it is recommended that you adjust the nullzone in X-Plane's 'Joystick & Equipment' screen to a value of 15%.

 #####Disclaimer:
 This plugin currently only supports DualShock 3 controllers connected via Bluetooth under Mac OS X and Linux.
-When using Linux you will need QtSixA (http://qtsixa.sourceforge.net) to pair your controller with your computer.
+When using Linux you will need either a patched build of BlueZ (https://iwilcox.me.uk/2012/sixaxis-ubuntu, https://launchpad.net/~nadia-xy/+archive/ubuntu/ppa) or  QtSixA (http://qtsixa.sourceforge.net) to pair your controller with your computer.
 Support for other controllers and Windows may be added in the future.
 Since this plugin was designed only for the author's personal usage, it is not expected to be robust and may not work with certain configurations, especially if there are multiple game-controllers connected.